Dutch Election Is Underway, In Latest Test Of Populist Nationalism

 When Wilders voted around an hour earlier, he told reporters, "Whatever the outcome of the election today, the genie will not go back into the bottle."

-Wilders' party has among the leaders in opinion polls, riding a wave of concerns about migrants and Muslims.
+Wilders' party was among the leaders in opinion polls, riding a wave of concerns about migrants and Muslims.
 The Freedom Party slipped in the last round of polls before today's vote — but we'll note that polls in both Britain and the U.S. proved unreliable in the face of strong voter sentiment.

 Rutte and his ruling Liberal Party are among the 13 parties that hope to win seats and set the national agenda by either picking a leader outright or forming a coalition government.

-In recent appearances, Wilders has been seen wearing a bulletproof vest, out of security concerns.
+In recent appearances, Wilders has been seen wearing a bulletproof vest.
 As NPR's Frank Langfitt has reported, "Al-Qaida and ISIS have threatened to kill him."

 Here's how Frank lays out Wilders' strategy: